Battle of Inchon: Planning

 MacArthur decided to use the Joint Strategic and Operations Group (JSPOG) of his United States Far East Command (FECOM).
 The initial plan was met with skepticism by the other generals because Incheon's natural and artificial defenses were formidable.
 The approaches to Incheon were two restricted passages, which could be easily blocked by naval mines.
 The current of the channels was also dangerously quick—3 to 8 knot—and tides were so extreme as to prevent immediate follow-on landings.
-Finally, the anchorage was small and the harbor was surrounded by tall seawalls.
+The anchorage was small and the harbor was surrounded by tall seawalls.
 United States Navy Commander Arlie G. Capps noted that the harbor had "every natural and geographic handicap."
 US Navy leaders favored a landing at Kunsan, closer to the Pusan perimeter and the KPA main axis of supply through Taejon, but MacArthur did not think landing there would produce a sufficiently decisive victory.
 He also felt that the KPA, who also thought the conditions of the Incheon channel would make a landing impossible, would be surprised and caught off-guard by the attack.

 On 23 August, the commanders held a meeting at MacArthur's headquarters in Tokyo.
 Chief of Staff of the United States Army General Joseph Lawton Collins, Chief of Naval Operations Admiral Forrest Sherman, and United States Air Force (USAF) operations deputy Lieutenant General Idwal H. Edward all flew from Washington, D.C., to Japan to take part in the briefing; Chief of Staff of the United States Air Force General Hoyt Vandenberg did not attend, possibly because he "did not want to legitimize an operation that essentially belong[ed] to the Navy and the Marines."
 The Marine Corps staff, who were to be responsible for leading the landing at Incheon, were not invited, which became a contentious issue.
 During the briefing, nine members of the staff of US Navy Admiral James H. Doyle spoke for nearly 90 minutes on every technical and military aspect of the landing.
 MacArthur told the officers that although a landing at Kunsan would bring a relatively easy linkup with the Eighth Army, it "would be an attempted envelopment that would not envelop" and would place more troops in a vulnerable pocket of the Pusan Perimeter.
 MacArthur won over Sherman by speaking of his affection for the US Navy and relating the story of how the Navy carried him out of Corregidor to safety in 1942 during World War II.
 Sherman agreed to support the Incheon operation, leaving Doyle furious.